bacontime/games-mirror/rules/othercards-regicide.md

         - The current Royal's attack is permanently reduced by *X*.
     - <b><span style="color:green">♣</span></b> Clubs: Double damage towards beating the royal.
 3. **Check if the Royal is Defeated.**
+    1. Deal *X* damage to the Royal.
-    - If the total attack value is > the Royal's health, then place the Royal in the discard pile.
+        - If the Royal's health < 0, then place the Royal in the discard pile.
-    - If the total attack value = the Royal's health, then place the Royal on top of the Tavern deck.
+        - If the Royal's health = 0, then place the Royal on top of the Tavern deck.
-    - Flip over the next Royal.
+    3. Flip over the next Royal.
-    - Wipe the table clean.
+    4. Wipe the table clean.
-    - The current player immediately starts a new turn.
+    5. The current player immediately starts a new turn.
 4. **Suffer damage by discarding cards.**
-    - Look at the Royal's attack power.
-        - (Reduce it according to the Shields that have been played.)
-    - The current player discards cards until the total attack value of the discarded cards meets or exceeds the Royal's attack power.
+    - The current player discards cards until the total value of the discarded cards meets or exceeds the Royal's attack power.
     - If the current player runs out, then the next player has to start discarding cards.
     - If all the players run out of cards, then they lose.

 ---

- is ranked highest, followed by  ,   , and then  .

 [Regicide](https://www.badgersfrommars.com/regicide), by Paul Abrahams, Luke Badger, and Andy Richdale